gbrivate/spring-boot-test/README.md

 # Spring-boot-test with AngularJS

 Scaffold Maven project with spring-boot.
 Included BOWER configuration for AngularJS and Bootstrap.
 Just run the following command on the base folder of the application.

 ## Run npm install
 * npm install bower -g
-* bower install angular-ui-router
-* bower install angular-resource
+* bower install